David-Manniche/TheMarket/readme.txt

     => 042647 - On cart >> if we click on save for later " on last product in cart then instead of showing empty cart user should be able to see save for later section.
     => 043107 - Registration shows an error message but proceeds with the new registration => 042638 - Affiliate dashboard >> Some errors are there.
+    => 042591 - On shipping profile >> there should be some character limit for product name.

 Enhancements:
     => Tax module upgrade